Jump to recipe →

 • Bay leaves – Bay leaves add a woodsy flavor that makes the sauce herby and flavorful.

 • Chicken stock – Chicken stock makes the sauce rich and pungent.
 It also boosts the flavor of the pork.
+If preferred beef broth will also work.

-• Red wine – I like to use dry red wines like cabernet sauvignon.
+• Red wine – I like to use dry red wines like Cabernet Sauvignon.
 A red wine table blend will work great!
 Just remember, if you wouldn’t drink it, you shouldn’t cook with it.
 Quality is important!

 • Cornstarch – A little cornstarch helps thicken the sauce after the pork roast has cooked.